vt-elixir/ja_serializer/README.md

 jsonapi.org formatting of Elixir data structures suitable for serialization by libraries such as Poison.

-Warning: This software is not yet ready for consumption.
+Warning: This is Alpha software and subject to breaking changes.

 ## TODO:

 * Easy integration into Pheonix.
 * Easy integration into Relax.
 * Support of all required JSON API 1.0 features.
-* Specs and documentation
+* Type Specs
 * Edgecase/unit tests
 * Pagination, meta and advanced links.